• Skip to primary navigation

 This is just a summary of the process, full instructions and measurements are in the recipe card at the bottom of the post.

-• Mix it up into a batter and then divide evenly between the donut partitions on your donut trays.
+• Divide the batter evenly between the donut partitions on your donut trays (sprayed with non-stick spray).

-The only tricky thing is getting the batter into the donut partitions neatly.
+• Use a piping bag.
+The only tricky thing making these donuts is getting the batter into the donut partitions neatly.
 Using a spoon can be a little messy.
 The best way is actually to put the batter into a piping bag and pipe it.
 That way you can be quite neat.
 But a spoon also works!

 Baked vs Fried